At the crossroads of digital technology and social justice.

 Unicorn Fund

-Unicorn Fund – a project of Media Democracy Fund – is an experimental award program that supports under-resourced grassroots leaders who face attacks for expressing their ideas, telling the truth, and taking a stand on the front lines of narrative change.
-The fund identifies, supports, and celebrates advocates – including journalists, organizers, artists, and others – who inspire us to take a stand and exercise courage, persistence, and bold visions that advance equity and justice and disrupt divisive toxic narratives.
+The Unicorn Fund is an experimental award program that supports under-resourced grassroots leaders who face attacks for expressing their ideas, telling the truth, and taking a stand on the front lines of narrative change.
+Since 2020, MDF has identified, supported, and celebrated advocates (including prominent journalists, activists, researchers, technologists, and others) who inspire us to take a stand and exercise courage, persistence, and bold visions that advance equity and justice, and disrupt divisive toxic narratives.

 action fund